 Mata committee is a monitoring committee of mothers under the ICDS program where the government health workers in the centers are obliged to meet with the mothers and discuss and prevent malnutrition.
 The attendance to these weekly mothers meeting from the SHGs has increased from 12% to 50% during the project

-The DTP (detection, treatment, prevention) screening programme was introduced in phased manner, first in two planned Gram Panchayets, Viz, Jharkhali and Bharatgarh and then in remaining three Gram Panchayets.
+The DTP (detection, treatment, prevention) screening programme was introduced in phased manner, first in two planned Gram Panchayets Jharkhali and Bharatgarh and then in remaining three Gram Panchayets.

 The pilot program strategy was demonstrated by the HAs, LWs with the local service providers, policy makers (GP Head, Government Health Supervisor, Block Officers) and civil society